 The question is: how does the additional medications and supplements impact on our health as people living with HIV?

 For those of us diagnosed with HIV before 2000, or before Highly Active Antiretroviral Therapy (HAART) combination therapies were available, many of us live with the permanent side effects of these early first or second-generation HIV drugs.
 Unfortunately, some of us also developed resistance to certain HIV medications so effective HIV treatment today might look like several HIV pills a day.
-When we take HIV medications along with other medicines for high blood pressure, hep C, depression, or diabetes (among other conditions), this becomes an issue of polypharmacy.

 Co-medications among people living with HIV include blood pressure medication, non-prescription medication like low-dose aspirin for inflammation, cholesterol medicine, antidepressants, herbal/alternative medications, extra supplements, vitamins and minerals like omega-3, probiotics or niacin and a vitamin B complex.
 Most of these non-HIV meds are taken for a variety of reasons: some of us are taking a supplement for preventive purposes (e.g. lowering lipids) or treating ourselves for ART side-effects, low-level pain, attempting to treat a co-morbidity etc.